hackle/blog-rust/raw/typescript-is-no-witness.md

 ## Haskell

 The above quiz has always been on my mind, but I got the idea first from Haskell (as on many other occasions).
-Although it was only recent that I re-read a great blog post from (Serokell)[https://serokell.io/blog/haskell-type-level-witness] which clarifies and adds to (Haskell Wiki)[https://wiki.haskell.org/Type_witness].
+Although it was only recent that I re-read a great blog post from [Serokell](https://serokell.io/blog/haskell-type-level-witness) which clarifies and adds to [Haskell Wiki](https://wiki.haskell.org/Type_witness).

 Now I could put it to work.
 This brings together a few strange ideas in Haskell!